 Welcome to A Suitcase Full of Books!

-If you’re a literary loving traveler, a parent or teacher trying to find ways to make literature relevant to today, or just a bookworm who loves armchair adventuring- grab a mug of tea, kick off your shoes, and stay awhile!
-I would love for you to join our little book-club like community!
-Here you’ll find literary destination travel logs & tips, book reviews, and DIY armchair adventure ideas.
+If you’re a bookworm, traveler, armchair adventurer, or looking for a new way to bring literature to life- grab a mug of tea, kick off your shoes, and stay awhile!
+I would love for you to join our book-club like community!
+Here you’ll find literary destination travel logs, book reviews, and travel tips.

 “I never travel without my diary.
 One should always have something sensational to read in the train.”

 …and a dash of cynicism that comes from perhaps a few too many Bill Bryson books…